-If you have QUESTIONS about a book or product, send an email to: firstname.lastname@example.org
+For questions about a book or product, please email firstname.lastname@example.org.

 Suzann Nelson, humorist and author, says she has several sections in her brain.
 These are roughly divided into Norwegian, Nerd-dom, and Nonsense and each section holds predominance for 10 to 12 years.
 After graduating from high school in Evansville MN, she attended and graduated from Augsburg College.
 She also studied at the University of Oslo and did considerable graduate work at the University of Minnesota.

 She directed Skogfjorden, Concordia College’s Norwegian Language Village in the ’70’s, and the Northern Minnesota Citizens League in the ’80’s and early ’90’s.
 She says that part way through 1994, the Nerd-dom part of her brain was overtaken by the Norwegian and Nonsense sections.
 Naturally, she called one of her old college friends, Janet Letnes Martin, for guidance.
 (At that time, Janet had authored five books, including Lutheran Church Basement Women).
 That guidance led Suzann straight to the kitchen table where she and Janet began drinking coffee and laughing right out loud!
 One of them happened to have a pencil handy and in the next six months Suzann and Janet wrote, published and distributed three books.

 Many laughs and gallons of coffee later, they formed their own publishing company, ‘Caragana Press.’
 It was named after the Caragana hedges found at farms throughout the Midwest.
 (Both Suzann and Janet had picked the “pea pods” from the hedges as little girls and fed them to their dolls).
 Since then they have co-authored and published six more books, and they have a laundry tub full of ideas for more.
 Suzann says, “I write for money and therapy, and I need plenty of both!”